Full & Partial Dentures - Southlake, TX

 Caring for Dentures

 Both traditional partial and full denture are removable.
 This makes them easy to clean.
 You can buy a special, ultra soft denture toothbrush to clean the dentures after a day of wear.
 We also recommend patients regularly soak their dentures in cleaning solution overnight.
 Even when not using denture cleaning solution, patients need to store their denture in water.
 This keeps the denture moist and prevents warping and damage.
 You will also need to continue cleaning any remaining healthy teeth with regular brushing and flossing.
 If you’re fully edentulous (without teeth), you will need to clean your gums.
 You can brush them with a soft toothbrush and/or use an antimicrobial mouth rinse to prevent plaque buildup.
-At least two times each year, you’ll need to visit our office.
+At least two times each year, you’ll need to visit our dental office.
 We’ll examine any healthy teeth, and check the fit of your denture.
 During these biannual appointments, we can often make minor adjustments, but if your denture needs to be refitted or repaired, we may rely on a trusted lab for these advanced procedures.

 Implant Supported Dentures